“Why would I ever fear success?”

 “We can’t solve problems by using the same kind of thinking we used when we created them.” – Albert Einstein”

-There are many ways to develop awareness about what’s going on inside of you.
+There are many ways to develop awareness about what’s going on inside of you and to overcome the fear of success.

 Work on mind-body practices like meditation that help you become aware of your thinking and begin to realize that you are not your thoughts.